goodday451999/Fighter-Anime-UnityChan/README.md

 The humanoid actions like breathing and eye blinking is another attraction.

+**To see the demo of the Fighter Girl "UnityChan"-Download all the files and folders in a single folder and open finalgame11.exe.**

 This is nothing but a pioneer project to develop something more interesting in Unity3D....